 Be clear on what your selection criteria is for optimal job performance and recruit against only that, which will include cultural fit against your organisational values.
 Have a consistent selection process for each short-listed candidate that addresses your criteria and provides each candidate a fair opportunity to evidence how they match your criteria.

 Flexible work arrangements are of great significance to all workers and can increase job satisfaction and productivity.
 Such work arrangements can be of importance to older workers with chronic health conditions and/or caring responsibilities.

-- Do not make assumptions, especially when it comes to the employment preferences of older workers.
+Especially when it comes to the employment preferences of older workers.
 Just because they’re older does not mean that they want to retire or not take on a new job.
 A common complaint of older workers is that they are ear-marked for redundancies more so than younger workers.

-- Ensure all your employees (and any recruitment agencies you are using) are trained in understanding and preventing age, career and other types of discrimination and bullying.
+Ensure all your employees (and any recruitment agencies you are using) are trained in understanding and preventing age, career and other types of discrimination and bullying.
 It’s also important that you have a clear policy and procedure covering the reporting and investigation of discrimination and bullying complaints.

-First published on herbusiness.com
+Article first published on herbusiness.com

 Claire Harrison is the Founder and Managing Director of Harrisons, a flourishing HR consulting business that sprouted in 2009 from Claire’s passionate belief that inspiring leaders and superstar employees are the key success factor to any business.
 With over 20 years’ experience, Claire has worked as a HR Director of multi-national organisations, as a Non-Executive Board Director, and a small business owner.
 Claire’s corporate career includes working with companies such as BHP, Westpac, Fonterra and Mayne Nickless.